 Using the things that are important in your life, think about your current work.
 Listen to your gut-pay attention to the rumble!
 Your inner source will let you know whether there is alignment and whether work is meeting your needs.
 Various signs can show up if there is no alignment.
 For example, do you feel drained after a day of work?
 Is workload causing you to restrict your time on things that are important to you?
 Then there may not be alignment.
 If you feel like there is alignment, you are probably in a situation where your work fuels you and motivates you.

 - What can you do to create better alignment?

 Things will not change instantly, be patient.
 The alignment will be a work in progress because it will involve change.
 Create a plan with small tasks that will help you achieve alignment.
 An example could be, learning and growing your skills may be something you are passionate about, so what projects can you take on at work?
-Or, maybe you are a leader who wants to spend more time with family and cut down on hours at work?
-Consider what things you could start delegating at home or at work?
+Or, maybe you are a leader who wants to spend more time with family and cut down on hours at work.
+Consider what things you could start delegating at home or at work.

 The key is to let go of the things that drain your energy.
-Remember, you won’t find balance if you are constantly fighting with where to spend your energy.
+Remember, you won’t find balance if you are constantly fighting about where to spend your energy.
 Instead, make it your goal to find alignment in your life and use that energy to fuel your passions!